Organic seeds

 • Collected messages, arguments, and visuals on organic seeds for its members (you need to be a member to access these, contact [email protected] for access rights and information about membership);

-• Coordinated the Horizon 2020 LIVESEED project that aimed to increase the availability and use of organic seed in Europe and will partner in the LIVESEEDing project that succeeds LIVESEED.
+• Coordinated the Horizon 2020 LIVESEED project that aimed to increase the availability and use of organic seed in Europe and is partner in the current LIVESEEDing project that succeeds LIVESEED.

 Legal framework

 The possibilities in the new Organic Regulation (EU) 2018/848 are an important step as they bring the market closer to increasing and diversifying seeds and other plant reproductive material available for organic farmers.
 Yet all depends on the implementation of the new provisions.
-The new regulation, entering into force in January 2022, will allow organic farmers to access heterogeneous material, mostly as seed for arable crops.
-Today, this seed is not legally available to farmers as it is very genetically and phenotypically diverse, but this diversity improves resilience and helps conserve biodiversity.
+The new regulation, which has entered into force in January 2022, allows organic farmers to access heterogeneous material, apart from varieties.
+Heterogeneous material is very genetically and phenotypically diverse, and this diversity improves resilience and helps conserve biodiversity.
 A process has also been set into motion to adapt the registration criteria for varieties for organic production.

 The EU legislation on marketing seed and plant propagating material (SPPM) consists of twelve basic acts.
 A complete overview on the specific legislation is available on the EU Commission’s website.
-There is an ongoing process of reviewing the EU rules on plant reproductive material, and several policy options were presented by the Commission.
+There is an ongoing process of reviewing the EU rules on plant reproductive material The EU Commission has presented a proposal for a new regulation on the production and marketing of PRM in 2023.
+The Parliament has adopted their position on this legislative proposal in April 2024.
+Currently, the proposal is being discussed in the Council of the European Union.
+All three institutions will then negotiate a final version of the regulation.
+We currently expect this for 2025.
 IFOAM Organics Europe is representing the EU organic sector and movement in this process.

 Legislative background

 Organic seed needs to comply with more rules than conventional seed.
 EU legislation defines these rules in twelve basic acts prescribing registration in the EU common catalogue for varieties (Directive 2002/53;55) and conventional regulations on seed quality.
-Organic seed needs extra certification before producers can market it as organic seed (Regulation 834/2007; 889/2008).
+Additionally, organic seed needs extra certification before producers can market it as organic seed (Organic Regulation (EU) 2018/848).

 The organic regulation prescribes the use of organic seed.
 Yet for some cultivated plants, no organic seed is available for farmers.
 To bridge the gap between organic seed supply and demand, national and European regulations defined certain circumstances permitting organic producers to use non-organic seeds.